pslucas0212/OpenShiftOnVMWare-Part-1/README.md

 ```

 ### Summary
-In this tutorial we have seen how easily and quickly we can provision a standalone Red Hat OpenShift cluster to an EXSi environment via the Installer-provisioned Installation (IPI).
+In part one of this three part tutorial we have seen how easily and quickly we can provision a standalone Red Hat OpenShift cluster to an EXSi environment via the Installer-provisioned Installation (IPI).
 We can use this standalone OpenShift cluster for some quick testing or development.

 OpenShift provides you with an end-to-end enterprise ready kubernetes environment with all the tools.
 Openshift supports you from development and testing kubernetes based applications on the desktop and to deploying these applications to a production OpenShift cluster.
 Red Hat provides you with all the tools you need to automate your development and deployments.
 If you have a favorite tool or product you would like to use with OpenShift for development, CI/CD pipelines, security, etc., you can add those tools to your 100% kubernetes compliant OpenShift cluster.